vitaly-t/pg-monitor/README.md

 #### client

-Connection object passed to the event.
+[Client] object passed to the event.

 #### [detailed]